 Integration of Care is a statewide project.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), people with mental health and substance use disorders may die decades earlier than the average person, mostly from untreated and preventable chronic illnesses like hypertension, diabetes, obesity, and cardiovascular disease.
 The barriers to primary care, coupled with challenges in navigating complex healthcare systems, have been a major obstacle.

 The solution lies in integrated care.
-Integrating or combining mental health, substance abuse, and primary care services produces the best outcomes and proves the most effective approach to caring for people with multiple healthcare needs.
+Integrating, or combining, mental health, substance abuse, and primary care services, produces the best outcomes and proves to be the most effective approach to caring for people with multiple healthcare needs.